antl3x/codeplot/README.md

 - **Open to Everyone**: Designed for data scientists and enthusiasts alike, codeplot aims to enhance your data exploration experience.

 # Getting Started (IPython Extension)
-To use codeplot in a IPython Notebook like Jupyter, Google Colab, etc, you can install the IPython Extension using pip:
+To use codeplot in a IPython environment like Jupyter, Google Colab, etc, you can install the IPython Extension using pip:

 ```bash
 pip install codeplot-ipython